 This feature allows routing of HTTP requests through a chain of multiple proxies.

-It can be used to better protect privacy and confidentiality when accessing specific domains by routing requests to those domains through an anonymous public proxy.
-Or to use a caching proxy to speed up browsing.
-Or chaining to a parent proxy may be necessary because the machine that Privoxy runs on has no direct Internet access.
+Forwarding can be used to chain Privoxy with a caching proxy to speed up browsing.
+Using a parent proxy may also be necessary if the machine that Privoxy runs on has no direct Internet access.